Atlas-OS/docs/docs/en/localization.md

     Please report any issues, suggestions, or comments.
 Please use our [Discord server](https://discord.atlasos.net) or [GitHub documentation repository](https://github.com/Atlas-OS/docs) to report issues.

-!!! question "Where do I push my changes during beta?"

-    When you're ready to share your translations with the world, please submit a pull request in [:simple-github: Atlas-OS/Docs](https://github.com/Atlas-OS/docs/pulls) to the existing `i18n` branch, which will then be merged to the domain you're currently on.

-!!! tip "Are you stuck?"

-    If you ever get stuck translating a specific section of the documentation.
-Don't be afraid to ask for assistance in our [Discord server](https://discord.atlasos.net) if you're trying to figure out the meaning of a specific section or word in our documentation.

 AtlasOS strives to make itself as user-friendly and accessible as possible.
 This is something we try to reinforce through our playbook, forums, Discord server, and documentation.
 That is why we want to make it even easier for our community to interact with and contribute to Atlas by supporting community-driven localizations and translations of our official documentation.

 This page will walk you through everything you need to know about translating our documentation, as well as how to properly localize our documentation.